 To determine your body's total iron storage capacity; to help diagnose iron deficiency or iron overload

 When you have low hemoglobin and hematocrit on a complete blood count (CBC); when your healthcare practitioner suspects that you may have too little iron (iron deficiency) or too much iron (iron overload) in the body

 A blood sample drawn from a vein in your arm

 You may be instructed to have your blood drawn in the morning and/or fast for 12 hours before the test; in this case, only water is permitted.
 Follow any instructions from your healthcare practitioner and/or from the laboratory performing the test.

-Ferritin is an iron-containing protein and is the primary form of iron stored inside of cells.
-The small quantity of ferritin that is released into the blood is a reflection of the amount of total iron stored in the body.
+Ferritin is a protein that contains iron and is the primary form of iron stored inside of cells.
+The small amount of ferritin that is released and circulates in the blood is a reflection of the total amount of iron stored in the body.
 This test measures the amount of ferritin in the blood.

-In healthy people, about 70% of the iron absorbed by the body is incorporated into the hemoglobin of red blood cells.
-Most of the remaining 30% is stored as ferritin or as hemosiderin, with additional small amounts used to produce other proteins such as myoglobin and some enzymes.
+In healthy people, most of the iron absorbed by the body is incorporated into the hemoglobin of red blood cells.
+Most of the remaining is stored as ferritin or as hemosiderin, with additional small amounts used to produce other proteins such as myoglobin and some enzymes.
 Ferritin and hemosiderin are present primarily in the liver but also in the bone marrow, spleen, and skeletal muscles.

-Iron storage and ferritin levels increase when more iron is absorbed than the body needs.
-Chronic absorption of excess iron will lead to the progressive buildup of iron compounds in organs and may eventually cause their dysfunction and failure.
-This happens in hemochromatosis, a genetic disease in which the body absorbs too much iron, even on a normal diet.
+Conversely, iron storage and ferritin levels increase when more iron is absorbed than the body needs.
+Absorbing too much iron over time can lead to the progressive buildup of iron compounds in organs and may eventually cause their dysfunction and failure.
+An example of this is hemochromatosis, a rare genetic disease in which the body absorbs too much iron, even on a normal diet.
 Additionally, iron overload can occur when a person undergoes repeated blood transfusions.